 Metaverse and Web 3.0, the two most starring words in the information technology domain, are often used interchangeably.
 Although, there exists a vast ocean of gray areas, mainly due to blockchain technology playing an overlapping role between the two.

-Web3.0 and metaverse are integral parts of the “Internet of the Future.”
+Web3.0 and metaverse are integral to the “Internet of the Future.”
 Furthermore, these ideas would have a huge and lasting effect on the future of digital connectivity.
 Therefore, it is essential to consider the variations and implications for the transition of the tech universe.
 It turns out that despite certain similarities between Metaverse and Web3, they both represent distinct methodologies.

 This blog will discuss the differences and similarities between the Metaverse and Web3.0.
 Let’s first start with the basics.